JamesEvans582/Building-event-driven-architectures-on-AWS/README.md

 Set up Amazon CloudWatch target (for development work) Cloudwatch is great for monitoring, so when we set this as a target we can have rapid response for events.

-1)From the left-hand menu, select Rules.
+1) From the left-hand menu, select Rules.
-2)From the Event bus dropdown, select the Orders event bus 3)Click Create rule
+2) From the Event bus dropdown, select the Orders event bus
+3) Click Create rule
-4)Define rule detail:
+4) Define rule detail:

 Add OrdersDevRule as the Name of the rule
 Add Catchall rule for development purposes for Description